natalijabujevic0708/DesignYourCrafts/README.md

 ## Credits
 ### Code
-* [TEMPLATED](https://templated.co/epilogue): CSS, HTML5 & Responsive site template Epilogue by TEMPLATED used throughout the project: index.html basic design, buttons, footer.
-* [ Pretty Printed](https://www.youtube.com/watch?v=DsgAuceHha4): a tutorial on Save and Retrieve Files In a MongoDB With Flask-Pymongo.
+*[boutique_ado_v1](https://github.com/ckz8780/boutique_ado_v1): Project that was followed to create most of the layount and the functionality for the project Design your Crafts (Products, Shopping bag, Checkout, Profile...)
+* [ Dynamically Change the Colors ](https://tympanus.net/codrops/2019/09/03/how-to-dynamically-change-the-colors-of-product-images-using-css-blend-mode-and-svg/): Tutorial used to dynamically change the colors and patterns of product images using CSS Blend Mode and SVG
+* [ Auto-Playing Slideshow ](https://css-tricks.com/snippets/jquery/simple-auto-playing-slideshow/): Tutorial used to create the slideshow in the About Us section
-* [Confetti animation](https://codemyui.com/confetti-falling-background-using-canvas/): The code from codemyui.com was used to create the confetti animation.
+* [ How to create tabs]https://www.w3schools.com/howto/howto_js_tabs.asp): Tutorial used to create tabs in the Start the Design section
+* Example code to add dynamic text to canvas image found on Codepen - [link](https://codepen.io/ahebler/pen/KzyQBZ)
+* Example code to create a draggable text box in canvas found on Stack Overflow - [link](https://stackoverflow.com/questions/59828371/draggable-text-box-on-top-of-canvas-image)
-* Example code to retain the scroll position of a scrollable area when pressing the back button found on Stack Overflow - [link](https://stackoverflow.com/questions/29203312/how-can-i-retain-the-scroll-position-of-a-scrollable-area-when-pressing-back-but)
+* Example code to add, resize, position and color change text inside a div using jquery found on Stack Overflow - [link](https://stackoverflow.com/questions/40103239/add-resize-position-color-change-text-inside-a-div-using-jquery)
-* Example code to create a list that contains the dates of all the Saturdays starting from today found on Stack Overflow - [link](https://stackoverflow.com/questions/20898661/how-to-get-saturdays-and-sundays-dates-of-a-month-javascript)
+* Example code to allow a user to resize a image on the page found on Stack Overflow - [link](https://stackoverflow.com/questions/31545041/allowing-a-user-to-resize-a-image-on-the-page)
+* Example code to rotate images with slider found on Codepen - [link](https://codepen.io/companionstudio/pen/ewxboE)

 ### Content